-Applied lab behind Taylor Sando's consulting on AI-agent control planes, reliability, and research-driven system design.
+The public proof layer behind Taylor Sando's work on AI-agent control planes, Sitelayer, and research-driven system design.

-Teams adding AI agents, automation, or orchestration to real workflows and needing clearer boundaries before scale.
+Teams adding agents, automation, or orchestration to real workflows and needing clearer boundaries before scale.

-taylorsando.com is the concise consulting entry point.
-Sandolab is where the live systems, research threads, and public proof surfaces stay inspectable.
+taylorsando.com is the concise entry point.
+Sandolab is where live systems, research threads, and proof surfaces stay inspectable.

 This site is where the consulting claims connect to live systems and current research.
 It is not the short pitch; it is the surface you open when you want to inspect how the work thinks.